hsowards/project_spring_2020/README.md

 [![CircleCI](https://circleci.com/gh/biof309/project_spring_2020/tree/master.svg?style=shield)](https://circleci.com/gh/biof309/project_spring_2020/tree/master)

-This package aims to help process data for analysis using the fine-mapping programs SuSiE and DAP-G. These are main goals of this package:
+This package aims to help process GWAS summary statistics and LD reference panel data for analysis on a selected region using the fine-mapping programs SuSiE and DAP-G. These are main goals of this package:
 1. Limited to those that have access: Pull GWAS summary statistics and reference panel data
 2. Make a linkage disequilibrium (LD) matrix with the reference panel data (PLINK format)
 3. Align and clean the summary stats and LD matrix